 3. Alternative CBPS method used for CPC+

 With the CPC+ data, we found that CBPS produced good balance between the CPC+ and comparison practices.
-However, some of the comparison practices were receiving very large weights (say, over 25 and sometimes as large as 50 or 75) and power calculations revealed that the wide distribution in weights were likely to substantively reduce the statistical power in the outcome models., The team suspected that the CBPS approach could be modified in a way that would result in fewer “extreme” weights—leading to improved statistical power—with only modest reductions in balance.
-This hypothesis gave rise to model that was similar to CBPS, but modified the loss function as follows:
+However, some of the comparison practices were receiving very large weights (say, over 25 and sometimes as large as 50 or 75) and power calculations revealed that the wide distribution in weights were likely to substantively reduce the statistical power estimating the impact of CPC+ on claims-based outcomes., We suspected that the CBPS approach could be modified in a way that would result in fewer “extreme” weights—leading to improved statistical power—with only modest reductions in balance.
+This hypothesis gave rise to model that was similar to CBPS (EQ 1?), but modified the loss function as follows:

 βalt=argminβLX,T,W+a CVW-bc+d SkewW-ef+g KurtW-hi,